LatticeData/reqbase/README.md

 }
 ```
 ### Function: `indeed`
-Conducts a comprehensive search of jobs posted in Indeed based on a text query.
+Conducts a comprehensive search of jobs posted on Indeed.com based on a free text query.
 ```bash
 indeed(query)
 ```